tagtogorg/tagtog-doc/webeditor.md

     </div>
     <div class="two-third-col">
       <h4>Pre-annotations</h4>
-      <p>Here you can select whether pre-selections or pre-deselections are activated or deactivated.</p>
+      <p>Here you can select whether pre-selections or pre-deselections are activated or deactivated.
+You can also turn on/off case sensitivity.</p>
       <p>Each time you load a new document, the default settings from <i>Settings > Annotations</i> will apply.
 The changes in this menu won't change these default values and only will affect the current document.
-There are two options: pre-selections and pre-deselections.
+There are two types of pre-annotations: pre-selections and pre-deselections.
 You can find more information about pre-annotations <a href="#pre-annotations">here</a>.
     </p>
     </div>
     <div class="one-third-col">